 History Committee – Cabin Restoration

 Matt Marty heads a group of volunteers who have been meeting on Tuesdays working to restore a cabin site in Donald Park.
 In 2008 they started a project which involved the history of the park.
 A farm house burned down in the spring of 1893 and the foundation of that house was rediscovered and folks thought it would be interesting to find out what was left behind after the fire.
-They got a grant from the Mount Horeb Community Foundation to do a dig and they found many interesting artifacts.
+They received support from the Mount Horeb Community Foundation to do a dig and they found many interesting artifacts.
 They have continued with the dig and have a goal of rebuilding the foundation and someday will put a log cabin on it, just as it was in 1893.
 Many people have participated over the years and there is still a need for more volunteers.
-This summer (2012) we need people to help excavate the burn layer and then prepare for the foundation reconstruction.
-The excavations began again this spring with our archeologist Bob Birmingham leading the dig.
-We will need help with landscaping and constructing a temporary roof cover for the foundation walls.
-If you would like to be involved please email Matt Marty at email@example.com.
+The 2012 goal was to excavate the burn layer and then prepare for the foundation reconstruction.
+The excavations began in spring 2012 with our archeologist Bob Birmingham leading the dig.
+If you would like to be involved please email Matt Marty at firstname.lastname@example.org.

 Cabin site update 10-2012: By Matt Marty